-- If pick hostname from backend address is chosen instead of the Host field in the backend http setting, then the SNI header is always set to the backend pool FQDN and the CN on the backend server SSL certificate must match its FQDN.
-Backend pool members with IPs are not supported in this scenario.
+If pick hostname from backend address is chosen instead of the Host field in the backend http setting, then the SNI header is always set to the backend pool FQDN and the CN on the backend server SSL certificate must match its FQDN.
+Backend pool members with IPs aren't supported in this scenario.

 After learning about end to end SSL, go to Configure end to end SSL by using Application Gateway with PowerShell to create an application gateway using end to end SSL.